|Nutrition Facts (per serving)|

 Gather the ingredients.

 In a mixer fitted with the paddle attachment, beat the cream cheese, powdered sugar, and crème de menthe until well-mixed and creamy, about 2 minutes.
 Scrape down the sides of the bowl a couple times during the process.

 Whip the cream to firm peaks with an electric mixer.

 Spoon the filling into the chilled crust.
 Chill at least 2 hours or until firm enough to slice.
-Garnish with remaining chocolate wafer cookie crumbs and fresh mint.
+Garnish with chocolate curls.

-- For a non-alcoholic version of this pie, swap the creme de menthe from the liquor store with mint-flavored Italian soda syrup such as Torani.
+- If you prefer, swap the crème de menthe from the liquor store with mint-flavored Italian soda syrup such as Torani.

 - If you would like more mint flavor, feel free to add a little mint extract in addition to the crème de menthe.

 - If you prefer a stronger green hue to your grasshopper pie you can add a few drops of green food coloring to the filling.